Canon M6 vs Hasselblad X1D

 Studio photographers will appreciate that the Hasselblad X1D (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M6 and the X1D are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the X1D does not have a direct predecessor.
+Both the M6 and the X1D have been discontinued, but can regularly be found used on eBay.
+The X1D was replaced by the Hasselblad X1D II, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Manual (free pdf) or the online Hasselblad X1D Manual.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Hasselblad X1D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.